 The vast crowd seemed nothing but shadows around her.
 She could scarcely breathe.
 Filthy, she could hear people whispering.
 Reprobate.
 Her gorge rose.
 Violet would be ruined, and she would take her mother, her sister, her nieces and nephews with her.

-Sebastian’s nostrils flared, and he turned away from her, leaving everything he could have said hidden safely behind silence.
+Sebastian’s nostrils flared, and he turned away from her to talk to another man, leaving everything he could have said hidden safely behind silence.

 Violet couldn’t help herself.
 She gasped in relief.
 She was safe.
-For now, she was safe.
-So long as no one ever found out, she’d be safe.
+And so long as no one ever found out, she’d stay that way.

 The morning sun beat down viciously, slicing into Sebastian’s eyes as he looked out over the garden.
-The rose arbor caught those early rays of sunlight, and the beds of dew-spangled flowers glistened.
+The rose arbor caught those early rays of sunlight, and the beds of dew-spangled flowers glistened in response.
 It was damnably pretty.
 He might even have enjoyed it, were it not for the persistent throb of his head.

 If he hadn’t known better, he’d have imagined he was suffering from the ill effects of drink.
 Except he hadn’t had anything stronger than tea in the last forty-eight hours.
-No; something else plagued him, and unlike a few bottles of wine, it could not be cured by an efficacious potion.
+No, something else plagued him, and unlike a few bottles of wine, it could not be fixed by an efficacious potion.